pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 For exemple in our case :

-`chmod + x /home/***user***/VPN/VPNautoconnecte.sh`
+`chmod + x /home/your user name/VPN/VPNautoconnecte.sh`

 Now when you disconnect from the VPN it will automatically reconnect ;-)

+6. Connect to the VPN at startup :

-If you want to connect to the VPN automatically at startup, run this script at startup with your favorite tool.
+If you want to connect to the VPN automatically at startup, enter the address of this script on your favorite startup tool.

+Or you can edit "crontab" :

+    - Tape in your Terminal :

+`crontab -e`

+    - Then copy this line at the end of the document :

+`@reboot /path/to/my/script/VPNautoconnecte.sh`

+or in our exemple :

+`@reboot /home/your user name/VPN/VPNautoconnecte.sh`

+    - Tape CTRL + X then y and Enter to save the document